davbo/blog/content/posts/yara-matching-and-webassembly.md

 run();
 ```

+[Give the demo a try](/demo), you'll need to open the developer console to see
+yara-rs match the rule and trust that the whole post isn't an elaborate ruse to
+get you mining cryptocurrency for me.

 If you'd like to try it out for yourself please clone [`yara-rs`][yara-rs] and
 follow the instructions in the README.
 I'm toying with developing a browser
 extension to build on this idea a bit further.
 I'd love to hear from anyone